suryansh-sinha/suryansh-sinha/README.md

 # Suryansh Sinha
 ### Hi there 👋

 I am a **Computer Vision** Researcher.
-I'm in my 3rd year, pursuing Electronics and Communications Engineering with a specialization in Data Science from [SRM Institute of Science and Technology, Kattankulathur](https://www.srmist.edu.in/)
+I'm in my 4th year, pursuing Electronics and Communications Engineering with a specialization in Data Science from [SRM Institute of Science and Technology, Kattankulathur](https://www.srmist.edu.in/)

-- 🔭 I’m currently working on implementing GANs and research around it.
+- 🔭 I’m currently working on implementing multi-modal models like CLIP, Segment Anything Model and research around it.
-- 🌱 I’m currently learning PyTorch
+- 🌱 I’m open to collaborating on Computer Vision based projects.

 ## Reach Me At
 Email ✉️: suryanshsinha01@gmail.com